-Due to the similarity in structure, content and processes related to clinical documents, a number of common conformance requirements are outlined in this section that apply to all clinical documents.
+Due to the similarity in structure, content and processes related to clinical documents, some conformance requirements are common to all clinical documents.
+These common conformance requirements are outlined in this section.

-Differences and additional requirements that are specific to a particular type of clinical document are expressed in separate clinical document conformance profiles.
+Differences and additional requirements that are specific to a particular type of clinical document are given in separate clinical document conformance profiles.

-The common conformance requirements together with each clinical document conformance profile are required to ensure all the conformance requirements are addressed for each clinical document.
+The common conformance requirements, together with each clinical document conformance profile, are required to ensure all the conformance requirements are addressed for each clinical document.